Kimcheolhui/SmartX-Mini/SmartX-Mini-2025 Collection/Experiment/Lab-1. Box/Lab#1_Box_Eng.md

 4. In the Updates and other software step, under “What apps would you like to install to start with?”, choose “Minimal installation” and proceed to the next step.
 5. In the Installation type step, select “Erase disk and install Ubuntu”, then click “Install Now”.
 6. When the “Write the changes to disks?” prompt appears, click “Continue” to proceed.
-7. On the Location settings screen, select “South Korea Time.”
+7. On the Location settings screen, select "Seoul".
 8. In the “Who are you?” step, enter the User and Computer information as follows.

    - Your name: gist